qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 <div id="basics-dynamic-counter-1"></div>

 It is really common in FRP systems like these to deal with `Event`s which have functions for values, which is worth remembering when you're starting out and trying to solve problems like these for the first time.
+It can seem really strange at first but you will get comfortable with it if you practice for a while and try to remember that functions are values too.

 Let's modify our counter so that we can reset it.